deanwampler/ai-toolkits-experiments/README.md

 ## Notes on Particular Projects

-The project subfolders have their own READMEs, which document additional setup that may be required, etc.
+The project folders have their own READMEs, which document additional setup that may be required, etc.